HomeBlog

 Published on:

 Picture this: you agree to relieve an employee of all duties during the 30-minute meal break but require them to stay on-site.
 The employee is content with the agreement, and you don’t see the need to compensate them, oblivious of the meal penalty: California.
 Two years later, the employee sues you, and the court compels you to compensate them.
+To calculate the potential cost of missed break reimbursements, try this California meal break penalty calculator.

 While this is hypothetical, the predicament could hit you hard when you contravene the California meal break laws.
 Sadly, the complexity of California break laws leaves room for misinterpretation.
 At the same time, the scarcity of reliable time-tracking tools makes it challenging to implement.